reneuir/reneuir-web/organization.md

 **Franco Maria Nardini** is a senior researcher with ISTI-CNR in Pisa, Italy.

-**Martin Potthast** holds the Chair of Intelligent Language Technologies at the Leipzig University, Germany.
+**Martin Potthast** is Chair of Intelligent Language Technologies at Leipzig University, Germany.

 ## Program Committee

-TBD
+TBA

 ## Logo Design